rubaiyat2009/offline-first-animations/README.md

-# Offline-First Lottie Animation Management System
+# Offline-First Animation Management System

 ## Project Overview

-This project involves creating a React application with strong offline functionality, allowing users to search for, preview, upload, and download Lottie animations.
+This project involves creating a React application with strong offline functionality, allowing users to search for, preview, upload, and download animations.
 It includes a detailed view of animations, displaying essential metadata, and supports offline access to this information even without an internet connection.

 ## Technology Stack